Batev/Interpret-Models/README.md

 # White-Box Model Interpretation

 Logistic Regression and Decision Tree Classifiers are being trained with the [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/census+income) to predict weather a person makes over 50K a year.
-Four different models per classifier are being trained - (1.) one with the raw data set without any modifications, (2.) one with two removed features: *marital-status*, *relationship*, (3.) one with the same features removed but a balanced (on *gender*) data set (with [xai](https://github.com/EthicalML/xai) toolbox) and (4.) one more balanced (on *ethnicity*) data set with removed: *marital-status*, *relationship* and gender.
+Four different models per classifier are being trained - (1.) one with the raw data set without any modifications, (2.) one with two removed features: *marital-status*, *relationship*, (3.) one with the same features removed but a balanced (on *gender*) data set (with [xai](https://github.com/EthicalML/xai) toolbox) and (4.) one more balanced (on *ethnicity*) data set with removed: *marital-status*, *relationship* and *gender*.
 Then these models are being interpreted using the [eli5](https://github.com/TeamHG-Memex/eli5) library.

 This project consists of one main modules: **interpret_model.py**.